babylonchain/babylonchain.github.io/docs/user-guides/btc-timestamping-testnet/become-vigilante.md

 ### Monitor

 The monitor mode requires the genesis file of Babylon as an additional parameter, which is stored under `$BABYLON_NODE_PATH/config/genesis.json`.
-So, run the vigilante monitor
+To run the vigilante monitor

 ```shell
 go run $VIGILANTE_PATH/cmd/main.go monitor \